 Hello, my name is Stephanie Wichmann (Pronouns: She/Her) I'm so glad that you are taking steps to seek information and support.
-I chose RiverWay as a name because it greatly reflects our local community as well as symbolizes my view of natural healing.
+I chose RiverWay Counseling as a name because it greatly reflects our local SW Washington area surrounded by water as well as symbolizes my view of natural resilience and healing.

 "A river seems a magic thing.
 A magic, moving, living part of the very earth itself"-Laura Gilpin.